Danjb1/open-rival/docs/CONTRIBUTING.md

 To ensure consistency within the codebase, code should be formatted using the included [`.clang-format`](/.clang-format) file.

 > `clang-format.exe` can be downloaded as part of [LLVM](https://releases.llvm.org/download.html).
-Visual Studio should be configured to use this executable for its formatting, since the ones that ships with the IDE is outdated.
+Visual Studio should be configured to use this executable for its formatting, since the one that ships with the IDE is outdated.
 There is also a [Format on Save]( https://marketplace.visualstudio.com/items?itemName=mynkow.FormatdocumentonSave) extension available.